Dowell-Lab/srworkshop/day01/worksheets/Variables_in_bash.md

 <ol>
 <h3><li>Open a terminal window and log into the AWS.</h3>

 You should have already cloned the srworkshop repository.
-Now, also in your home directory, create a new directory called 'folder': <code>mkdir folder</code>
+Now, also in your home directory, create a new directory called 'folder' by typing <code>mkdir folder</code> (you'll do this much more tomorrow).
 </li>
 <h3><li>Set a variable</h3>

 Say we want to set a variable equal to "folder srworkshop".

-Make a new variable called `dirs`: `dirs=folder srworkshop`.
+Make a new variable: `dirs=folder srworkshop`.
 Notice that because there is a space in the middle of this variable, Bash parses this as two separate commands.

 Did we set `dirs`?
 You can print the value of `dirs` to the command line with `echo`: `echo $dirs`

-Now try setting the variable with quotes around it: `dirs`: `dirs="folder srworkshop"`.
+Now try setting the variable with quotes around it: `dirs="folder srworkshop"`.
 The quotes specify to include everything between as a single string.
 Print this out with `echo`.

 ![Value of dirs variable](md_images/value_dirs.png)